 The following pages illustrate how Missouri’s tax structure compares to other states, including our neighbors, and how it shortchanges Missourians.

 Federal funds also help pay state services.
-But even including both state and federal funds, only five states spend less per capita.
+But even when both state and federal funds are included, only seven states spend less per capita on services for their residents.

-Missouri is ranked 48th among all states in the amount of state revenue it collects per person, and 45th in the amount it spends per person (including federal funds).
+45th in the amount of state revenue it collects per person, and

 This trend holds closer to home as well.
 Compared to its eight neighboring states, Missouri collects the least state revenue per capita, and ranks among the bottom in spending.